SIRDNARch/qlever-conformance-website/README.md

 1. Clone this repository.

-2. In the public/index.js file you need to change the website address to the address of the server.
-You do this by setting the const websiteAdress to the correct value.

-3. If you want to use it with the GitHub implementation read the README at https://github.com/SIRDNARch/qlever-conformance-upload-server
+2. If you want to use it with the GitHub implementation read the README at https://github.com/SIRDNARch/qlever-conformance-upload-server

 ## Starting the server